Advertisement

 Admissions and supporting court documents from the us and UK have also established culpability on the part of former President Mahama regarding the Airbus bribery.

-We hold the view that Mr Mahama has a lot of questions to answer and as such we want to pursue a public manifestation to bring attention to the issues that have been allow to die a natural by our investigative authorities.
+We hold the view that Mr Mahama has a lot of questions to answer and as such we want to pursue a public manifestation to bring attention to the issues that have been allow to die a natural dead by our investigative authorities.

 We believe in public accountability and want to reiterate the point that no one is above accountability.